 Q. What sort of questions do students usually have about Schmitt’s artwork when they first see it?

 A. Students often wonder – “How did he do that?”
-This sort of question is deepened when they try their hand as drawing a simple object, such as they might see in one of Schmitt’s still lifes.
+This sort of question is deepened when they try their hand at drawing a simple object, such as they might see in one of Schmitt’s still lifes.
 I think they appreciate the skill and vision it takes to transform a collection of things on a table into a beautiful work of art.
 Some of the older students, like many visitors in general, also tend to ask about the “meaning” of certain imaginative or “symbolic” paintings, as well as what might account for the very different styles they see among his still lifes, imaginative works, and religious paintings.

 Q. Was there a certain thought process behind the paintings/works that were chosen for this display?
 If so, what was it?